Profanor/Apex-Blog/README.md

      ```json
      {
        "title": "Sample Blog Post",
-       "content": "This is the content of the blog post.",
+       "content": "This is the content of the blog post."
-       "author": "John Doe"
      }
      ```